Darkhax-Minecraft/Minecraft-Modding-Template/README.md

-This mod provides an example Minecraft mod that can be referenced by other mod developers.
-Players may also use this mod to ensure that mods are being properly loaded.
+This GitHub repository provides a template for how I build my Minecraft mods.
+It provides many useful scripts, plugins, and modules that can be referenced by other mod developers.
+Some players may also find this mod useful for ensuring that their preferred mod loader is actually loading mods.

 ## Project Goals
-1) Provide build modules and related tools for mod developers.
+1) Provide build scripts, modules, and related tools for mod authors.
-2) Document the various tools, apis, plugins, and modules used by mod developers.
+2) Document the various tools, apis, plugins, and modules that I use.
-3) Test build tools through continuous integration.
+3) Test this build configuration through continuous integration.

-## Player Information
-When loaded into a Minecraft environment the example mod will print it's name and version to the console.
-There are no additional requirements or functionality in game at this time.

-## Developer Information
+## Note to Developers
-This mod is generated using the example mod template on GitHub.
-This template contains many modules and plugins which can be used to maximize the visibility and presence of your mod while reducing the amount of work required by the developer.
-This template is licensed under Creative Commons 0 and may be freely used by anyone to create new Minecraft mods or enhance their existing projects.
-Credit is appreciated but not required.
+This template contains many modules, plugins, and other tools which can be used to enhance your mods while reducing the amount of work required.
+This template is licensed under Creative Commons 0 and may be freely used to create new Minecraft mods or improve their existing projects.
+Credit is appreciated by not required.

-## Current features include
+## Current Features

+**New to 1.18**
+This project now incorporates [Jared's Multiloader Template](https://github.com/jaredlll08/MultiLoader-Template) which allows mods to be developed against the vanilla codebase and then compiled for Forge and Fabric independently.
+This has changed many aspects of the project structure which have now been accounted for by this template.

-    Appending build number from CI environment
+- Append build number from CI job or current git commit hash.
-    Generating Sources and Javadoc artefacts
+- Sources and JavaDoc generation.
-    Common Java manifest properties
+- Common Java manifest attributes.
-    Autodeploy build artefacts to CurseForge
-    Post to Discord on CurseForge upload
-    Generate Forge mod, including mixins, access transformers, and other properties Generate changelogs from git commit messages
+- Publish new builds to CurseForge using new CurseForgeGradle plugin.
+- Announce new CurseForge releases on Discord.
+- Announce new CurseForge releases on Twitter.
-    Deploy build artefacts to maven
+- Deploy artifacts to Maven.
+- Sign build artifacts with PGP.
+- In game version update checker.
-    Minify JSON files at build time
+- Minify JSON and mcmeta files at build time.
-    Build time properties from secret environmental variables Signing build artefacts with PGP signatures
-    In-game update/version checker
+- Include Patreon pledge information in builds.
+- Apply Mixins for Forge, Fabric, and vanilla.
+- Generate changelogs from git commit history.
+- Compile for both Forge and Fabric using one code base!

 ## Future Updates
 This project will be updated with additional features, documentation, and optimizations as time permits.
-The immediate plans include additional documentation, Twitter integration, and Fabric support.
+I personally consider this project feature complete and have no immediate plans for new features.